-(No judgment.
-My boyfriend at the time had decorated our living room with Lego sets.
+(My boyfriend at the time had decorated our living room with Lego sets.
 What can I say?
 We all had a type.)

 Regardless of the jar, to my sensibilities it seemed straight up fancy.
 My go-to pasta sauces were also from jars, but stuffed with tomatoes and zucchini.